 So it is called “Beginning.”

-Nina Lipkowitz was born and spent most of her adult life in New York City, where she received her degree in art history and later studied almost everything offered at the Art Students League.
+Nina Lipkowitz was born and spent most of her adult life in New York City, where she received a degree in art history.
+She later studied almost everything offered at the Art Students League.

-She has been a sculptor, a potter, a painter, and a yoga teacher.
+She has been a sculptor, a potter, a painter, a guide and educator at the American Museum of Natural History and a yoga teacher.
 Today, living in Great Barrington, MA, she has truly found her voice.

-Lipkowitz is a founding member of the artist-owned 510 Warren Street Gallery in Hudson, NY and the Guild of Berkshire Artists.
+Lipkowitz is a founding member of the artist-owned 510 Warren Street Gallery in Hudson, NY a member of the Guild of Berkshire Artists and a life-time member of the Art Students League of New York.
 She has shown her work in both group and one-woman shows throughout the United States.
 Her work can be found at the Bennington Museum gift shop in Bennington, Vermont and in private collections throughout North America and Europe.
-Please contact the artist at firstname.lastname@example.org for more information.
+Please contact the artist at email@example.com for more information.